takelley1/linux-notes/git.md

 **see also:** [github fundamentals](https://git-scm.com/docs)

 `git add -A` = stage all modified files, including deleted files
+`git add -A ./*` = stage all modified files, including deleted files, beneath the current path
 `git add -u` = stage all modified files

 ---